Nivaturimika/Katerina-Engine/docs/Devlogs/2024-02/log_en.md

 ## AHMP

-One of our developers, Naveah, forked HPM and started doing some changes to it, to retrofit it for the new Alice engine.
+One of our developers, Naveah, forked HPM and started doing some changes to it, to retrofit it for the new KatEngine engine.
 Some gameplay changes came with it too, such as being able to research any technology at start date (provided you research the ones from the columns first).
 New substate mechanics and a general orientation towards catering to the multiplayer crowd.
-While realizing that Alice differs from the original game.
+While realizing that KatEngine differs from the original game.

 You can obtain AHMP here: [GitHub Repository](https://github.com/nivaturimika/ahmp)